 TKO Graphix most visited blog posts include the three above (they’re one, two, and three and here are four through ten.
 I hope you enjoy them.
 If we can be of any service don’t hesitate to Contact Us.

-If I had a surprise in this group it’s Hacking the Code.
+If I had a surprise in the TKO Graphix most visited blog posts it’s Hacking the Code.
 As a blogger it appealed to me.
 However, I didn’t expect the size of audience it had.
 So, what else should we write about?
 What questions do you have?
 What problems can we help yo solve?
-If you have any ideas for the next TKO Graphix most visited posts.
+If you have any ideas for the next TKO Graphix most visited blog post.
 Let us know.